Lifting gas: Aerogel

-While not a gas, it is possible to synthesize an ultralight aerogel with a density less than air, the lightest recorded so far reaching a density approximately 1/6th that of air.
+While not a gas, it is possible to synthesize an ultralight aerogel with a density less than that of air, the lightest recorded so far reaching a density approximately 1/6th that of air.
 Aerogels don't float in ambient conditions, however, because air fills the pores of an aerogel's microstructure, so the apparent density of the aerogel is the sum of the densities of the aerogel material and the air contained within.
 In 2021, a group of researchers successfully levitated a series of carbon aerogels by heating them with a halogen lamp, which had the effect of lowering the density of the air trapped in the porous microstructure of the aerogel, allowing the aerogel to float.

 Hydrogen versus helium

 Hydrogen and helium are the most commonly used lift gases.
 Although helium is twice as heavy as (diatomic) hydrogen, they are both significantly lighter than air.
-Thus helium is almost twice as dense as hydrogen.

 The lifting power in air of hydrogen and helium can be calculated using the theory of buoyancy.
 The buoyancy depends upon the difference of the densities (ρ_{air}) − (ρ_{gas}) rather than upon their ratios.
 The lifting force for a volume of gas is given by the equation: